This recipe is similar to that of a cornbread pudding. Photo by: Rafael Cisneros Méndez.

 Varieties of Cornbread

 The ingredients, texture, and taste of cornbread can be drastically different depending on the variation and the region.
 Generally, northern cornbread is made with fewer eggs and yellow cornmeal to give it a crumbly texture.
-Southern cornbread tends to be sweeter than northern cornbread, reports Feast Magazine.
+Southern recipes tends to be sweeter than northern ones, reports Feast Magazine.

 Johnnycakes and hushpuppies are both variations of cornbread that remain a staple in American cooking.
 Johnnycakes are thinner versions that somewhat resemble pancakes, and hushpuppies are a thicker butter-milk version that is deep fried instead of baked or pan fried.